What Does Saturation Mean in Photography?

-In photography the term ‘saturation’ describes the depth or intensity of color present within an image.
-Saturation is also referred to as ‘chroma’; The more saturated an image is the more colorful and vibrant it will appear, less color saturation will make an image appear subdued or muted.
-Black and white images contain no color saturation, instead being rendered in greyscale tones.
-The saturation levels of an image can be altered by using filters to reduce the amount of certain wavelengths of light reaching a photographic recording medium, or in post processing using the saturation slider in digital image processing software.
+In photography, the term ‘saturation’ describes the depth or intensity of colour present within an image.
+Saturation is also referred to as ‘chroma’; The more saturated an image is the more colourful and vibrant it will appear, less colour saturation will make an image appear subdued or muted.
+Black and white images contain no colour saturation, instead of being rendered in greyscale tones.
+The saturation levels of an image can be altered by using filters to reduce the number of certain wavelengths of light reaching a photographic recording medium, or in post-processing using the saturation slider in digital image processing software.